top of page

 Victoria Park Belmont Baseball Club welcomes players of all ages and encourages everyone to participate regardless of whether they are new to the game or have played before.

-The club strongly encourages parental involvement and being a volunteer organisation, rely heavily on their participation through avenues such as assistant coaches, scorers & managers, helping with setting up and packing away, umpiring, helping out with the canteen and social events.
+The club strongly encourages parental involvement and being a volunteer organisation, we rely heavily on their participation through avenues such as assistant coaches, scorers & managers, helping with setting up and packing away, umpiring, helping out with the canteen and social events.

 All players must be registered and online registration is open through until the end of August each year.
 This needs to be completed in order for team nominations to be submitted to the league and for fixtures to be created for all teams.